zixiangcodes/hello-world-test/README.md

 # hello-world-test
-My test attempt to use Git and Github
+My test attempt to use Git and Github.

+It is not going to rain.